inventaire/inventaire/README.md

 ```

 ### Installation tips
-* To use executable that are used by the project (such as `coffee`, `mocha`,`couch2elastic4sync`), you can either find them in `./node_modules/.bin` or install them globally with npm: `npm install -g coffee-script mocha brunch bower supervisor` etc.
+* To use executable that are used by the project (such as `mocha`,`couch2elastic4sync`), you can either find them in `./node_modules/.bin` or install them globally with npm: `npm install -g mocha brunch bower supervisor` etc.
 * If your computer has many CPU cores, you can make Brunch compile even faster by setting an environment variable: `BRUNCH_JOBS=4`

 ### Repositories and Branches